Trams in Avranches: History

 In December 1904, the Société française des tramways électriques, which had been awarded the concession for the steam operated Granville-Avranches-Sourdeval tramway, informed the municipality of Avranches of its intention to install an electric tramway between its railway station and town centre instead of the originally planned 1.7 km long rack railway.
 The energy was supplied by a power plant built by Mr Ravous, a building contractor from Granville, and located near the Avranches station.
 It consisted of steam boilers, an engine room and an accumulator room.

 The tramway was inaugurated by mayor Maurice Chevrel.
 Twelve departures per day were offered to passengers, from 6:30 to 20:45.

-Operations were suspende during the World War I and the electrical operation was subsequently not reinstated, but a horse-drawn carriage link then replaced it, until a bus link was introduced in September 1939.
+Operations were suspended during World War I and the electrical operation went unreinstated, but a horse-drawn carriage link then replaced it, until a bus link was introduced in September 1939.

 Avranches-Est station, also known as the tramway station, was demolished around 1990.
 All that remains is the Place des Tramways.